TheCyberHead/CyberHead/README.md

 2. Clone the project: `git clone https://github.com/TheCyberHead/CyberHead`
 3. Go into the cloned project's docker folder: `cd CyberHead`
 4. Run the Docker container: `sudo docker-compose up -d`
-5. Launch CyberHead: `sudo docker-compose exec cyberhead python init.sh`
+5. Launch CyberHead: `sudo docker-compose exec cyberhead bash init.sh`

 You can go into the container with: `sudo docker-compose exec cyberhead bash` Any change into the cloned repository is sync with the container files in `/app/`